 The United States consumes 125 Billion gallons of gasoline and 60 Billion gallons of diesel fuel annually.
 US restaurants dispose of 3 Billion gallons of used fryer vegetable oil a year.
 Or about 5% of our annual diesel fuel needs.
 By utilizing fallow cropland and used cooking oil the US could displace 15% annual fossil diesel use.
-By utilizing algae grown biofuels it is predicted that thousands of gallons of fuel could be produced per acre of land and the possibility of replacing all fossil fuels with algae grown oil becomes an attainable goal.
-A number of airlines and aircraft manufacturers including Boeing have successfully flown planes powered by jet engines on fuel that was produced by algae.
-There have been recent and encouraging breakthroughs on running the carbon dioxide rich exhaust from large coal fired power plants through algae ponds.
-The algae efficiently converts the carbon dioxide into triglyceride oils while also reducing the global warming causing carbon dioxide (CO2) spewing from the coal plant.
+Additionally turning to algae based feedstocks the sky will become the limit.
+By utilizing algae grown biofuels thousands of gallons of fuel can be produced on one acre of non farmable land every year.
+The possibility of replacing all fossil fuels with algae grown oil can really be an attainable goal once a small portion of the billions of dollars the oil companies spend every year is diverted to algae production.
+The technology has already been proven we just need to hold big oils feet to the fire until they seriously make the switch to renewables.
+Or any other well funded entrepreneur who see a great opportunity.
+A number of airlines and aircraft manufacturers including Boeing have successfully flown planes powered on fuel that was produced from algae and other seed crops.
+Using the carbon dioxide rich exhaust from large coal fired power plants oil produced into algae ponds or transparent plumbing or bags that are baked in sunshine will be the future for our planet if we ever get serious about curbing global climate change.
+Algenol of Ft.
+Myers Florida has a proven method for algae based biofuel production that additionally de-salinates salt water into fresh water as a byproduct of their biofuel production process.
+Some algae processes efficiently convert carbon dioxide pulled from the atmosphere or as waste industrial CO2 into triglyceride oils.
+Or in the case of Algenol, ethanol and other biofuels.

 To drill for, pump, ship, refine, and ship again 1 gallon of fossil diesel or gasoline it takes at least, an additional 1.2 gallons of fuel, just to get it to the pump.
 This does not also include the fuel and other resources we are using these days to maintain a military to assure this fossil fuel supply.